Choosing a puppy

 And ideally the father too.
 If the mother is laid back, chances are your puppy will be too as puppies mostly inherit their mother's temperament.
 If the breeder says you cannot see the mother because 'she is ill' or 'isn't good with the puppies', take this as a sign that something is probably being hidden from you.

 Any reputable breeder will ensure that the parents can be seen.
-If you are told that the bitch exhibits aggressive tendencies towards a stranger approaching her litter, the puppy may also have learned this behaviour.
+If you are told that the bitch exhibits aggressive tendencies towards a stranger approaching her litter, the puppy may also have learned this behavior.

 Check for health